Plants - Animals

 If you don't take the hill, part way along the low trail, a path leads of to the left.
 This gets you onto the nature trail, near a little creek that runs into the pond.

 The pond was once a fine skating area.
-Over the summers it has dried up so its a bit of a mess now.
-Still, in the winter of 2013 there's was a solid rink under there.
-Curve around the end of the pond and turn left, walking along the berm with the pond on your left and the road lower on your right.
-The nature trail starts just as you enter the trees again, with a sign advising you not to take it.
+Over the summers it has dried up and is less grand.
+Still, if there was initiative, there could be a fine skating pond there.
+Curve around the end of the pond and turn left, walking along the berm with the pond on your left and the road on your right (and the return trail squeezed in between.)
+The start of the nature trail runs off left just as you enter the trees again, with a sign advising you not to take it.
 Keep straight on up the hill then follow it down again.
-As you reach the bottom, turn right and follow the trail up slightly (straight ahead is the green trail).
+As you reach the bottom, keep an eye out for the right tyrn and follow the trail up slightly (if you continue straight ahead, you'll be on the is the red/green trail).

 Walked: March 16, 2009The Green Trail